-- #1 (Mandate and mission) - #3 (Academic freedom and integrity)
+- #1 Mandate and mission - #3 Academic freedom and integrity

-• Do the academic policies and standards supporting the institution's mandate/mission and educational objectives ensure degree quality and relevance?
+- Does the organization have a clearly articulated and published mandate or mission and academic goals statement, approved by the governing board and appropriate for a degreegranting institution? - Will the academic policies and standards supporting the institution's mandate/mission and educational objectives ensure degree quality and relevance?

-- Does the mission include a commitment to the dissemination of knowledge through teaching and, where applicable, the creation of knowledge and service to the community or related professions?
-How is this made manifest? - Does the institution maintain an atmosphere in which academic freedom exists, and how does it demonstrate that it fosters an environment where students and academic staff can display a high degree of intellectual independence? - Where adherence to a statement of faith and/or code of conduct might constitute a constraint upon academic freedom, are the institution's conditions of community membership clear prior to admission or employment? - Is there evidence that academic activity is supported by policies, procedures and practices that encourage academic honesty and integrity?
+- Does the mission include a commitment to the dissemination of knowledge through teaching and scholarship, where applicable, the creation of knowledge, and service to the community or related professions?
+How is this made manifest? - Does the institution have an academic freedom policy and procedures, and how does it demonstrate that it fosters an environment where students and academic staff can display a high degree of intellectual independence? - Is there evidence that academic activity is supported by policies, procedures and practices that encourage academic honesty and integrity?